-Course has prerequisites; check course descriptions on p.
-130
+Course has prerequisites; check course descriptions in this catalog for information about prerequisites.

-General Education Courses 54 Outdoor Leadership 48-58 Unrestricted Electives 12-22 TOTAL 124
+General Education Courses 41 Outdoor Leadership Major 48-55 Unrestricted Electives 24-31 TOTAL 120

 OUTDOOR LEADERSHIP MINORS

 Students wishing to minor in Outdoor Leadership can choose between the traditional curriculum model or the field-based curriculum model.
 Those interested in the field-based model are encouraged to speak with Outdoor Leadership faculty to ensure compatibility with the student's major.